First-time AWS User Setup

 First, you’ll need an AWS account.
 Create one by going to aws.amazon.com and clicking “Sign Up.”
 You’ll want to create a personal account.
 You will have to give it a credit card number.

-This process has a human in the loop, so you should submit it ASAP.
+In your request, enter the vCPU limits for the two instance classes shown above.
+This process sometimes has a human in the loop, so you should submit it ASAP.
 At this point, you should wait for the response to this request.

 Hit Next below to continue.